Web Analytics

 4 easy steps for making the dough:

-1. First, toast the pistachios and then process them in a food processor to get coarse texture.
+1. Toasting pistachios: First, toast the pistachios and then process them in a food processor to get coarse texture.

-2. Combine plain flour, sugar and salt in one bowl.
+2. Mixing dry ingredients: Combine plain flour, sugar and salt in one bowl.

-3. Add cold cut butter to the flour/sugar mixture and rub using your fingers until you get a coarse crumbs.
+3. Adding butter: Add cold cut butter to the flour/sugar mixture and rub using your fingers until you get a coarse crumbs.

-4. Now, add egg yolk and grated lemon zest and form a dough.
-Leave it to set in the fridge for 1 hour.
+4. Adding egg yolk: Add egg yolk and grated lemon zest and slowly form a compact dough.
+Leave it in the fridge for about 1 hour.

 Cutting out & Baking tips and tricks